jennomics/WorkflowPaper/Building a 16S rDNA Phylogenetic Tree.md

 ##Obtain an RDP alignment

-The goal of this section is to obtain a 16S alignment from RDP that can be used to build a tree.
+The goal of this section is to obtain an alignment of 16S rRNA gene sequences from RDP that can be used to build a tree.
 This procedure has the added benefit of providing an independent verification of the taxonomic assignment of your sequence based on the BLAST results.

 1. Go to [http://rdp.cme.msu.edu](http://rdp.cme.msu.edu)
 2. Create an account